thequang-ntq/Chatbot-Summary-ntq/README.md

 ```

-- After that, the code for this app will show in that folder.
+- After that, the app's file and folder for this app will show in that folder.

-4. Setup flutterfire
+5. Setup flutterfire

 - Follow this link: https://firebase.google.com/docs/flutter/setup?platform=ios
-- Open your terminal (cmd) and code this :
+- Open your terminal (cmd) and type this :
 ```
 npm i -g firebase-tools
 ```